 So, no, Japan does not have a notoriously high and deadly mountain like Annapurna or K2, but it still manages to have one that has been dubbed “Mountain of Death”.

 Mt.
 Tanigawa is not only one of Japan’s 100 Famous Mountains but also one of the deadliest.
-It is said that a total of 805 people have died on the mountain since 1930 which makes it worse than Mt.
-Fuji.
+It is said that a total of 805 people have died on the mountain since 1930, a shockingly high number that surpasses that of any other mountain in the country.
 Because of this, the mountain is not recommended for novice climbers.
-Some training groups have actually swept away even in the safest part of the mountain.
+Some training groups have actually been swept away even in the safest part of the mountain.

 The mountain has made its name in several novels and has also been featured in a documentary film on the NHK channel.
 It was also made the subject of a movie in 2008.
 Despite being dubbed as a Mountain of Death, Mt.
-Tanigawa has continuously attracted many hikers around the world who are looking for adventure or simply enjoyment of the mountain’s significance.
+Tanigawa has continuously attracted many hikers around the world who are looking for adventure or to simply enjoy of the mountain’s importance.

 If you ever decide to climb it, though, make sure that you fully understand the risks and that you followall guidelines and recommendations.